What Does Foreign (Non-U.S.) vs. U.S. Mean? It All Depends on What You are Referring to!

 IRC Sec 911/ §1.911-2(g)-(h)- Citizens or Residents of the United States Living Abroad- the FEIE:

 Under IRC Sec.
 911, there is a provision to avoid “double taxation”.
 The provision is reportable on IRS Form 2555- Foreign Earned Income, Exclusion (FEIE).
-The tests to use the FEIE are the: the Bonfide Resident Test (BFR), or Physical Presence Test (PPT) and Tax Home Test (THT) where you must live, work or be physically present in a ‘foreign country’.
+The tests to use the FEIE are the: the Bonfide Resident Test (BFR), or Physical Presence Test (PPT) and Tax Home Test (THT) where you must live, reside, work or be physically present in a ‘foreign country’.